pochernina/accompanist/README.md

 - [All the "TODO"s in the code]
 - Autoplay for karaoke mode (reuse AudioComponent?)
+- Show tracks collection with filters
+- Add paging for albums & tracks
 - Download tracks' studio versions (ignore clip versions from YT Music)
 - Collection management: order of albums / stars / rating
 - Add editing text from frontend (to edit Genius parser's mistakes)